ginkgo-project/ginkgo/doc/joss/paper.md

-As sparse linear algebra is one of the main focus of Ginkgo, we provide a variety of sparse matrix formats such as COO, CSR, ELL, HYBRID and SELLP along with highly tuned Sparse Matrix Vector product (SpMV) kernels [@topc-smpv].
+As sparse linear algebra is one of the main focus of Ginkgo, we provide a variety of sparse matrix formats such as COO, CSR, ELL, HYBRID and SELLP along with highly tuned Sparse Matrix Vector product (SpMV) kernels [@topc-spmv].
 The SpMV kernel is a key building block of virtually all iterative solvers and typically accounts for a significant fraction of the application runtime.
 Additionally, we also provide high performance conversion routines between the different formats enhancing their flexibility.

 Ginkgo provides multiple iterative solvers such as the Krylov subspace
-methods: Conjugate gradient (CG), Flexible Conjugate Gradient (FCG), Bi-Conjugate Gradient (BiCG) and its stabilized version (Bi-CGSTAB), Generalized Minimal residual method (GMRES) and more generic methods such as Iterative Refinement, which forms the basis of many relaxation methods.
+methods: Conjugate Gradient (CG), Flexible Conjugate Gradient (FCG), Bi-Conjugate Gradient (BiCG) and its stabilized version (Bi-CGSTAB), Generalized Minimal Residual Method (GMRES) and more generic methods such as Iterative Refinement (IR), which forms the basis of many relaxation methods.
 Ginkgo also features support for direct and iterative triangular solves within incomplete factorization preconditioners.

-Ginkgo features some of the best preconditioners such as the general-purpose Block Jacobi preconditioner with support for a version which reduces pressure on the memory bandwidth by dynamically adapting the memory precision to the numerical requirements.
+Ginkgo features some state-of-the-art general-purpose preconditioners such as the Block Jacobi preconditioner with support for a version which reduces pressure on the memory bandwidth by dynamically adapting the memory precision to the numerical requirements.
-This [@adaptive-bj] has been shown to be very efficient for problems with a block structure.
+This approach [@adaptive-bj] has been shown to be very efficient for problems with a block structure.
 Ginkgo also features highly-parallel incomplete factorization preconditioners such as the ParILU and the ParILUT preconditioners [@parilut].